 Myth: You must care for you calluses or they will tear off.
-You must shave them down with an emory board or some other implement regularly.
+You must shave them down with an emery board or some other implement regularly.
 You must keep your hands moisturized, etc.

 The reality is that some people have their calluses over-grow and feel very uncomfortable when lifting.
 They may also have them frequently rip off during deadlifting, severely impacting their training ability until the skin heels.
 And other people rarely think about their calluses except to be thankful they are there to protect their skin..and to display as a badge of lifting honor.
 So, remember that this is a case of 'speak for yourself.'
 It is difficult to be sure why some people have problematic calluses and some don't.
 Part of it is incorrectly gripping the bar, so hopefully we've got that sorted out.
-But the rest of it we may be able to tease out by understanding a bit more about callus formation.
+But we may be able to tease out the rest of the problem by understanding more about callus formation.

 Calluses are caused by the same thing that blisters are caused by: repeated mechanical trauma to the skin in the form of pressure and friction resulting in a heat buildup.
 If the trauma comes too often and is too severe, a blister will form.
 A blister is a raised separation of the dermal and epidermal skin layers.
 These raised skin sacs (vesicles) are filled with a clear or serous fluid.
 They form to act as a sort of padding to protect the underlying tissue from further damage.

 Although many experts write about how to get rid of calluses or care for them, most athletes would rather have a callus form than a blister.
 Well, when the mechanical trauma is repeated, but not for too long or too severely, a callus will likely form instead of a blister.
 So, a callus can be thought of as a more permanent and positive adaptation to the stress on the tissues.
 They are usually asymptomatic except for pain caused by large calluses pressing on underlying or adjacent tissues.
-Sometimes calluses are problematic but this can usually be prevented.
-For instance, over-large calluses on the feet in painful areas are usually caused by poor fitting shoes.
+These large problematic calluses but this can often be prevented.
+For instance, over-large calluses on the feet in painful areas are usually caused by poorly fitting shoes.
 The moral, if there is one, is that even good things can sometimes come with a cost.

 Shultz, Sandra J., Peggy A. Houglum, and David H. Perrin.
 Examination of Musculoskeletal Injuries.
 Champaign, IL: Human Kinetics, 2010.
 642.